-The Ocean Optics spectrometer is a small analysis tool for the spectrum of gas discharges.
-Emitted light from the tube is carried via a fiber cable to the unit which then samples the spectrum and displays the spectrum in real-time on the PC display.
+The Ocean Optics spectrometer is a small analysis tool used to capture the spectrum of optical emission sources such as gas discharges.
+Emitted light from the source is carried via a fiber optic cable to the unit which then samples the spectrum and displays the spectrum in real-time on the PC display.

 Begin by reading the manual for the spectrometer, available via the link below.